How to weatherproof garden furniture – extend the life of your wood, metal and rattan furniture

 2. Store any fabrics

-The major element to weatherproofing rattan furniture is to look after any fabric elements like garden cushions.
+Something to watch out for when learning how to weatherproof garden furniture is any fabric elements like garden cushions.
 Dirt and grime will cling to the fabric and then transfer to the rattan, making it harder to keep the furniture in good condition.

 3. Clean fabrics if needed

-'Brush away the excess dirt from the fabric and put them in your washing machine with cold water and a cup of chlorine bleach', says Samuel.
-'Let it soak overnight and in the morning, drain the water and spin.
+'Brush away the excess dirt from the fabric and put them in your washing machine with cold water and a cup of chlorine bleach', says Samuel from Homebase.
+'Let it soak overnight, and in the morning, drain the water and spin.
 Allow the covers to dry completely before re-assembling onto your garden furniture.'

 How to weatherproof metal garden furniture